CrunchyData/crunchy-katacoda/postgis/pg_tileserv/03-user_defined_functions.md

 ## Create a user-defined function

 For this part of the exercise, we'll be using the functions from Paul Ramsey's blog post on [Serving Tiles with Dynamic Geometry](https://info.crunchydata.com/blog/tile-serving-with-dynamic-geometry).
-This post creates a four internal funcitons first and then pulls them all together in one public facing function that can be exposed through pg_tileserv.
+This post creates four internal funcitons first and then pulls them all together in one public facing function that can be exposed through pg_tileserv.
 This is also a good example of showing how not everything will be exposed if managed properly.
 At the end, you'll only see one function exposed through pg_tileserv.

 To create a user-defined function, first we must log into the running database.